Peanut Butter Protein Bars

 - Line an 8×8 inch pan with parchment paper then add the dough to the pan, pressing down evenly.
 Place in the freezer while you prepare the chocolate topping.

 - Melt the chocolate and coconut oil together then pour ontop of the bars.
-Place back in the fridge or freezer to set, then cut into even squares or bars.
+Place in the fridge for 2 hours to set.

 Notes